eliseybg/Product-list/README.md

 <img src="https://user-images.githubusercontent.com/57315212/152639927-e8912a28-fd5c-4444-ac63-9148b382430e.jpg" height="400"/>

-In info about app you can see info about developer
+In about app you can see info about developer